 Jaffee v.
 Redmond Case Brief

-Master The Supreme Court recognized a federal psychotherapist–patient privilege under Federal Rule of Evidence 501, extending to licensed social workers and rejecting case-by-case balancing. with this comprehensive case brief.
+This case brief covers the U.S. Supreme Court recognized a federal psychotherapist–patient privilege under Rule 501, extending it to licensed social workers and rejecting case-by-case balancing.

 Introduction